mcpherson/AWS-book-finder/README.md

 ```
 For the curious, see [this StackOverflow answer](https://stackoverflow.com/a/61123579).
 Finally, remove the `lambda.zip` file from your `server` directory if it exists.
+CloudWatch logs are not deleted by this process and will persist for up to 3 days after stack deletion.
+You may delete them via the console if you wish.

 ## License

 This software is licensed under the GNU General Public License v3.0 or later.